T100D/WESP_Client/README.md

 ### The Files listed
- - Default - The file located in /etc/gdm/Init/
+ - Default - The file located in: /etc/gdm/Init/
- - Monitors.xml - The file located in /home/wesp/.config/
+ - Monitors.xml - The file located in: /home/wesp/.config/
  - fstab - The extra line in /etc/fstab
+ - 55-inhibit-shutdown.rules - The file is located in: /etc/polkit-1/rules.d